amaranth-lang/rfcs/text/0041-fixed-point.md

   - IEEE 754 defaults to round to nearest, ties to even, which is more expensive to implement.
   - Should we make it user selectable?
     - We still need a default mode used when a higher precision number is passed to `.eq()`.
+  - vk2seb@: Both truncation and simple rounding (round to nearest) are commonly used in DSP algorithms.
+For now, we provide only `truncate()` and `round()` strategies (now reflected above).
+Additional rounding strategies may be added in a future RFC, however we will always need a default rounding strategy.

 - Are there any other operations that would be good to have?
+  - From ld-cd@: `min()`, `max()` on `fixed.Shape` (vk2seb@: agree, heavily use this)
+  - From ld-cd@: `numerator()` as a signedness-preserving `as_value()` (vk2seb@: agree, heavily use this)
+  - vk2seb@: Let's add both of these operations (now reflected above)

 - Are there any operations that would be good to *not* have?
   - This API (`fixed.Shape.cast()`) seems confusing and difficult to use.
 Should we expose it at all? (@whitequark)
+  - vk2seb@: It can survive as a building block but I don't see why it needs to be exposed.
+Propose removal (reflected above).

 - `Decimal` and/or `Fraction` support?
   - This could make sense to have, but both can represent values that's not representable as binary fixed point.
     On the other hand, a Python `float` can perfectly represent any fixed point value up to a total width of 53 bits and any `float` value is perfectly representable as fixed point.
+  - vk2seb@: As both can represent values that aren't representable as binary fixed point, I don't see a huge benefit.
+I also can't immediately think of an application that would need >53 bit constants.
+I would propose for now we leave `Decimal` and `Fraction` out of scope of this RFC.

 - Name all the things.
   - Library name: